deepwinter/system-design-docs/domain-migration/project_plan.md

 5. Update token generation process and refer to ids from captures instead of trees as reference association.
 More details on this specific item to be determined.

+6. Wallet API service to emit events when transfer of tokens occur to be consumed by web-map layer for Impact owner view.
+The events consumed in web-map layer will trigger api calls to get the tokens impacted and update the capture view in the web-layer to assign the updated wallet owner.

+7. Trigger discussion about impact manager map (the view in web-map for planter orgs) in the web-map layer and its needs to shape and update milestone 3.

 ![milestone_2](milestone_2.jpg)

 Deploy order: